b31ngd3v/GSoC-23.md/GSoC-23.md

 ### CVE Binary Tool Basic GitHub Action

-Developed a github action for cve-bin-tool which will produce CVE reports in the GitHub security tab and will be able to split the issues on the basis of triage.
-It will be smart enough to scan dependency lists of various languages and suggest version upgrades.
+Added a GitHub Action for CVE Binary Tool.
+This will make it easier for new users to try out regular repo scanning and automation with minimal setup.
+It will produce CVE reports in the GitHub security tab and will be able to split the issues on the basis of triage and will be smart enough to scan dependency lists of various languages and suggest version upgrades.
 Also it will produce reports in the form of html and pdf by default in the security tab.

 ### SBOM Integration